junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Yeah, yeah, they're fine.
 I had to sneak in and out from garage door though, they barricaded the front door."
 Sam answers hastily.
 "Everyone in the bunker are fine as long as bunker's demon-proof sigils stand."

 Dean frowns at him.
-"Is that why did Bobby call?
+"Is that why Bobby called?
 Or Ash, I guess."

 Sam blinks, also frowning slightly.
 "The haunted phone call?
-I'm not sure."
+I'm not sure.
+Didn't get a chance to ask."

 Charlie clears her throat, raising her hand awkwardly.
 "That's me, actually."